twuster/rails-final-project/README.md

 Team Members: Erica Yin, Kevin Wu, Tony Wu, Yipin (Casber) Wang Demo Link: http://travl-rails.herokuapp.com

-Description: A web application where users can save their favorite areas using a board and 'pin' and comment on their favorite places, effectively crowdsourcing reviews about local spots and planning their vacations.
+Description: A web application where users can save their favorite areas using a board and 'pin' their favorite places, effectively crowdsourcing reviews about local spots and planning their vacations.

 Models and Description
 1. User